 Gear

 My Photography Gear.
 This is the stuff that I use.
-The links are Amazon Affiliate links, if you click on a link and buy something I get a commission.
-You don’t pay any more, Amazon just get a little bit less, which I am sure they can cope with…….
+The links are Amazon Affiliate links; if you click on a link and buy something, I get a commission.
+You don’t pay any more; Amazon gets a little bit less, which I am sure they can cope with…….

 Canon 6D – so old you can’t buy it on Amazon!

-Yes I am still using the my good old faithful Canon 6D.
-Before this I used a Canon 5D, another great camera.
+Yes, I am still using my good old faithful Canon 6D.
+Before this, I used a Canon 5D, another great camera.

-Sure this is an old camera but it was a great camera when I bought it and is still a great camera today.
+Sure, this is an old camera, but it was a great one when I bought it and is still a great one today.

 My Canon 6D on location